Chopping tool

 In archaeology a chopping tool is a stone tool.
-Stone tools have been dated using scientific dating such as Carbon 14 dating and Potassium argon dating.
-Stone tools have been found to be almost 2 million years old.
-Chopping tools have been found to be about 2 million years old as well.
-The oldest object in the British Museum is a Chopping Tool.
-It was found in the Olduvai Gorge in Tanzania.
-Since Chopping tools are a sub category of stone tools we can see how these tools have developed over time.
+Stone tools are usually dated by determining the age of the find context e.g. by carbon-14 dating and potassium–argon dating.
+The oldest stone tools are about 3 million years old.

+Chopping tools mainly occur in the Olduwan (2.9 to 1.6 million years ago).
+The oldest object in the British Museum is a chopping tool found in the Olduvai Gorge in Tanzania.

-Looking at how these tools are made is an important part in the history of the Chopping Tool.
-A large, hard stone was needed as well as a softer stone that would be made into the chopper.
-The soft stone was commonly basalt (volcanic rock).
-The large hard stone acted as a hammer as it was hit against the soft stone.
-The soft stone would begin to chip away.
-The maker of the chopping tool would use the hard stone to create the edges and point needed to make the chopping tool efficient.
-Double sided sharp edges and a point are a common form of the chopping tool.
-The look is Similar to a Native American Projectile point, except that a chopping tool was used for stationary objects.
+Usually naturally occurring rather flat pebbles were used to produce a chopping tool.
+At one end flakes were removed by hard hammer percussion in an alternating manner i.e. from one flat surface and then from the other to produce a sharp edge at the ridge between the two surfaces.

+The most frequent raw material ('type of rock') is volcanic rock e.g. basalt, but other rocks exhibiting conchoidal fracture were used as well.

-The use of the chopping tool varied from place to place just like any other archaeological artifact.
-Depending on what the maker of the chopping tool made or ate depended on what the chopping tool was used for.
+The use of the chopping tool varied from place to place just like any other archaeological artifact, depending on what the maker of the chopping tool made or ate depended on what the chopping tool was used for.
 Most commonly the chopping tool was used for food purposes.
 They could be used for cutting down tree branches to get to fruits or to cut large plants that could be used for food.
 Anything that requires a knife today could have been replaced with a chopping tool.
 They were also used to help assist the maker in cutting the meat of the animals.
 Just like butchers today, skinning and cleaning of all the meat that we eat is needed.
 The chopping tool helped assist hunters gather the meat, especially from large animals that were hard to carry back to the location they were staying at, and make it edible for them to consume.
 Another use for the chopping tool was to smash bones.
-Bone marrow is a good source of nutrients to help your body function.
+Bone marrow is a good source of nutrients.
 For hunters and gatherers this was important since the next source of food could have been days to weeks away.
 When they would hunt animals they would use the sharp edge to cut the meat off the bones and then the back edge was hard enough to smash and crush bones.
 Once the bones were crushed the marrow could be collected.